Louis B. Costello: Later life and death

 His son, Russell, succeeded him as president of the Daily Sun company and oversaw the merger of The Sun and Evening Journal into the Sun Journal in 1989.
 Russell passed the presidency of the paper on to his son, James, upon his own death in 1993.
 In 2017, the Costellos announced the sale of the Sun Journal to MaineToday Media owner Reade Brower.

-The Costello family home at 45 Campus Avenue was purchased by Bates College and provided office and student organization space for a number of years before being torn down in 2014.
+The Costello family home at 45 Campus Avenue, designed by architect Harry S. Coombs, was purchased by Bates College and provided office and student organization space for a number of years before being torn down in 2014.
 The site is currently occupied by the school's Bonney Science Center.